stackforge/pecan/docs/source/quick_start.rst

   to get them here as well.

-Inside the project name you chose you have a couple of directories, and for the most part, it will contain your models, controllers and templates:
+Inside the project name you chose you have a few directories, and for the most part, it will contain your models, controllers and templates:

 *  **controllers**:  The container directory for your controller files.
 *  **templates**:    All your templates would go in here.
+*  **model**:        Container for your model files.
+*  **tests**:        All your application test files.

-To avoid unneeded dependencies and to remain as flexible as possible, Pecan doesn't impose any database or ORM out of the box.
+To avoid unneeded dependencies and to remain as flexible as possible, Pecan doesn't impose any database or ORM (Object Relational Mapper) out of the box.
 You may notice that **model/__init__.py** is mostly empty.
-Its contents generally contain any code necessary define tables, ORM definitions, and parse bindings from ``pecan.conf``.
+Its contents generally contain any code necessary to define tables, ORM definitions, and parse bindings from your configuration file.

 .. _running_application:

 Running the application
 -----------------------
-There are 2 files that are important to start your application.
-In this case ``start.py`` and ``config.py`` are in charge of getting everything up and running.
+The most important file to run your application is your configuration file, the base project template should have created one for you already and it should be named ``config.py``.

+This file already contains the necessary information to run a Pecan app, like ports, static paths and so forth.

 If you just run ``start.py`` with Python, passing ``config`` as an argument for configuration it will bring up the development server and serve the app::